 An FMI should consider implementing more stringent concentration limits, as well as imposing limits on certain asset categories, depending on the FMI's specific arrangements for managing credit exposures.
-The considerations described in section (i) 3) for accepting a broader range of assets as collateral apply equally to the decision over whether more stringent concentration limits should be implemented.
+The considerations described in the previous section ("Additional asset categories") for accepting a broader range of assets as collateral apply equally to the decision over whether more stringent concentration limits should be implemented.